-3.1 eSim installation in Ubuntu OS
+3.1 eSim installation in Ubuntu

-- Download eSim installer for Linux from http://esim.fossee.in/downloads to a local directory and unpack it.
+Download eSim installer for Linux from http://esim.fossee.in/downloads to a local directory and unpack it.
 You can also unpack the installer through the terminal.
 Open the terminal and navigate to the directory where this INSTALL file is located.
-Use the following command to unpack: \$ unzip eSim-2.0.zip
+Use the following command to unpack:

-- 2. To install eSim and other dependencies run the following command:

-- \$ cd eSim-2.0

-- \$ chmod +x install-eSim.sh

-- \$ ./install-eSim.sh --install

-- 3. To run eSim from the terminal, type:

-\$ esim
+\$ unzip eSim-1.1.3.zip

-an you can double click on aSim icon are

-or you can double click on eSim icon created on the Desktop after installation.
+- 2. To install eSim and other dependencies run the following command. \$./install-eSim.sh --install Above script will install eSim along with the dependencies. - 3.
+To run eSim from the terminal, type: \$ esim or you can double click on eSim icon created on the Desktop after installation.

-3.2 eSim installation in Windows OS
+3.2 eSim installation in Windows